So what’s the deal with

 Choosing Hearing Aids

 You’re an individual.
 You have a unique lifestyle, budget, and hearing needs.
-Our first consultation together will include some time to get to know each other, discuss your symptoms (like tinnitus, or ringing in the ears) and history, and evaluate your hearing.
+Our first consultation together at Hearing Healthcare Centers in Denver, Colorado Springs, and Fort Collins will include some time to get to know each other, discuss your symptoms (like tinnitus, or ringing in the ears), and history, and evaluate your hearing.
 We will also explain your results in such a way that you will really understand the impact the hearing loss has started to have on your life.
 If hearing treatment is recommended, we will discuss your needs, then together we will choose devices that will allow you to accomplish all your hearing goals and restore proper stimulation to your brain as part of our overall treatment plan.

 Hearing Aid Fitting